Fast dimension-reduced climate model calibration and the effect of data aggregation

 In order to study the effect of data aggregation on climate model calibration, we conducted a study with pseudo-observational data.
-The simulated data are generated as follows: \begin{enumerate} \item Choose the 3-D pattern of UVic ESCM output with $K_{bg}=0.2$, $A_{scl}=1.5$, and $C_s=3.976$ as the synthetic truth.
-The values for $A_{scl}$ and $C_s$ were selected based on the fact that they were the closest parameter values to the â€œdefaultâ€ values for the UVic model; the value for $K_{bg}$ was obtained from the posterior mode from previously published work \citep[cf.][]{bhat:hara:tonk:kell:2009}.
+The simulated data are generated as follows: \begin{longlist}[(3)] \item[(1)] Choose the 3-D pattern of UVic ESCM output with $K_{\mathrm{bg}}=0.2$, $A_{\mathrm{scl}}=1.5$ and $C_{\mathrm{s}}=3.976$ as the synthetic truth.
+The values for $A_{\mathrm{scl}}$ and $C_{\mathrm{s}}$ were selected based on the fact that they were the closest parameter values to the default values for the UVic model; the value for $K_{\mathrm{bg}}$ was obtained from the posterior mode from previously published work [cf. \citet{bhatharatonkkell2009}].

-\item Compute three different 3-D patterns of residuals between the observational data (Wold Ocean Atlas 2009 data described above) and the UVic model outputs with $K_{bg}=0.1$, $K_{bg}=0.2$, and $K_{bg}=0.3$.
-The values for $A_{scl}$ and $C_s$ are the same as in Step 1.
+\item[(2)] Compute three different 3-D patterns of residuals between the observational data (Wold Ocean Atlas 2009 data described above) and the UVic model outputs with $K_{\mathrm{bg}}=0.1$, $K_{\mathrm{bg}}=0.2$ and $K_{\mathrm{bg}}=0.3$.
+The values for $A_{\mathrm{scl}}$ and $C_{\mathrm{s}}$ are the same as in step~1.
 Average them over each location to compute a pseudo-residual.
-This is a more realistic and challenging residual than one obtained by simulation from a simple error model, for example a realization from a Gaussian process model.
-For brevity, we describe here just this most challenging case; our methods worked even better in terms of posterior variance when error processes were assumed to be simpler. \item Superimpose the pseudo residual on the synthetic truth to construct pseudo observational data in 3-D. \item Aggregate the 3-D pseudo observational data into 2-D and 1-D by integrating the ocean temperature with respect to water volume. \end{enumerate} The calibration results based on this simulated example are shown in Figure \ref{fig:sensitivity}.
-The sensitivity test indicates that the posterior distribution of $K_{bg}$ in the 1-D and the 2-D cases rely on the specification of priors.
+This is a more realistic and challenging residual than one obtained by simulation from a simple error model, for example, a realization from a Gaussian process model.
+For brevity, we describe here just this most challenging case; our methods worked even better in terms of posterior variance when error processes were assumed to be simpler. \item[(3)] Superimpose the pseudo-residual on the synthetic truth to construct pseudo-observational data in 3-D. \item[(4)] Aggregate the 3-D pseudo-observational data into 2-D and 1-D by integrating the ocean temperature with respect to water volume. \end{longlist} The calibration results based on this simulated example are shown in Figure~\ref{figsensitivity}.
+The sensitivity test indicates that the posterior distribution of $K_{\mathrm{bg}}$ in the 1-D and the 2-D cases relies on the specification of priors.
 This deep uncertainty is drastically reduced when the full data set (3-D) is used.
-A comparison result based on the real data from Ocean Atlas 2009 is shown in Figure \ref{fig:sensitivity_real}.
+A~comparison result based on the real data from Ocean Atlas 2009 is shown in Figure~\ref{figsensitivityreal}.
 As in the simulated example, the calibration results based on the 3-D data are more robust to the prior specification.